What’s the Difference between Cash Inflow and Outflow?

 Cash flow can be affected by various factors.

-Some of the main factors that affect cash flow include changes in sales revenue, accounts receivable, accounts payable, inventory levels, and capital expenditures.
+Common factors that affect cash flow include changes in sales revenue, accounts receivable, accounts payable, inventory levels, and capital expenditures.

 If sales revenue decreases or if customers take longer to pay, cash flow can be negatively impacted.